 7m x 20m x 7m.

-“Dual-Nature is my favorite Australian Public Sculpture”
+“Dual-Nature is my favourite Australian Public Sculpture”

 Janet Holmes a Court.